FreeRDP/FreeRDP/docs/wlog.md

 # Environment variables

-* WLOG_APPENDER  - the appender to use
+* WLOG_APPENDER  - the appender to use possible values below also see the Appender section.
+  * CONSOLE
+  * FILE
+  * BINARY
+  * SYSLOG
+  * JOURNALD
+  * UDP
 * WLOG_PREFIX - configure the prefix used for outputting the message (see Format for more details and examples)
 * WLOG_LEVEL - the level to output messages for